-First, we verified Assumption~\ref{ass:decoupling_err}.
-Since we do not know $\E{G(X(T))}$ exactly, we used Richardson extrapolation to obtain the following estimate that can be numerically computed

-To get a robust estimate, we couple the expectation computations in \eqref{eqn:dlmc_cp_est} using the antithetic sampler (Algorithm~\ref{alg:adlmc_est_bias}).
-Assumption~\ref{ass:time_err} was verified using the following three estimates for the time discretization error with respect to parameters $N_1,N_2$
+To achieve a robust numerical estimate, we coupled the expectation computations in \eqref{eqn:dlmc_cp_est} by using the antithetic sampler (Algorithm~\ref{alg:adlmc_est_bias}).
+Assumption~\ref{ass:time_err} was verified using the following three estimates for the time-discretization error based on parameters $N_1$ and $N_2$.